rafaelmoraes003/car-shop/README.md

   </summary><br>

   - Inside the project folder, use the `docker-compose up -d` command.
 It is responsible for uploading the Node.js API and the MongoDB database.
-  -Enter the container's terminal via the `docker exec -it car_shop bash` command.
+  - Enter the container's terminal via the `docker exec -it car_shop bash` command.
   - Inside the container, install the necessary dependencies using the `npm install` command.
   - Finally, still inside the container's terminal, to initialize the API, use the `npm run dev` command.
   > The API is on port `3001` on localhost.